Now that spring has finally arrived, the outdoor temperature is finally warm enough for Iowa homeowners to need AC.

 Whether due to miscalibrated temperature sensors, frayed wiring, or an electrical failure, if your thermostat isn’t working correctly, it won’t be able to send the right signals to your heat pump.

 For a complete diagnosis, it’s best to have a licensed HVAC technician perform a full inspection of your thermostat and heat pump system.
 Once they’ve identified the source of the problem, they can make the appropriate repairs.

 At Golden Rule, our highly trained and certified HVAC technicians are experts in troubleshooting heat pump repairs, including common culprits like faulty thermostats.
 We also provide fair and upfront prices, so you know what your heat pump repair cost will exactly be.

 With cool air restored, you can get back to enjoying all the beauty that Iowa spring and summers have to offer!

 Get the Golden Rule Treatment on Your Next Heat Pump Repair.

-At Golden Rule Plumbing, Heating, and Cooling, we put customers first.
-That’s why when you contact us for a heat pump repair, rest assured you’ll receive convenient scheduling, upfront and fair prices, and quality, expert workmanship.
+At Golden Rule, we put customers first.
+That’s why when you contact us for a heat pump repair, rest assured you’ll receive convenient scheduling, upfront, and fair prices, quality, and expert workmanship.
 We’ll even waive the diagnostic fee if you choose to hire us for the repairs.
-Call us today at (515) 393-4526 or click the button below.
+Call us today at (515) 517-6557 or click the button below.